nimaaskarian/old-portfolio/README.md

 # Portfolio
-A modern and awesome portfolio.
+A modern and awesome portfolio. (very old and against my mindset now)